-Slowly progressive blurred vision is usually caused by long-term medical conditions.
+Slowly progressing blurred vision is usually caused by long-term medical conditions.
 Sudden blurring is most often caused by a single event.

 Some causes of sudden blurry vision are medical emergencies that must be treated as soon as possible to prevent permanent damage and vision loss.